 Foreign Colleges and Universities Transfer Credit Eligibility: In order for the University's Articulation Office to facilitate faculty review of foreign course work for general education applicability, students must submit notarized translations of course descriptions from the foreign transfer institution.
+(Is this true?
+Or is the NACES-recognized credential review sufficient?)
 In cases where course descriptions are not available, students are encouraged to take available placement examinations to qualify for general education credit, or to work with an academic advisor to determine alternative modes of assessment (such as CLEP and DSST exams).

 Transfer Credit for ESL and English Composition Courses: La Verne will grant transfer credit for courses articulated to fulfill Written Communication, a sub-area stated within the La Verne General Education Requirements.
 The course must be completed prior to acceptance into La Verne.
 The Office of the Registrar will not grant credit for similar courses completed after a student has been accepted to La Verne until all prerequisite ESL courses required by placement criteria have been completed.
-ESL and Writing courses which the placement test indicates are needed must be taken at La Verne, but the University may grant elective credit for transferable

-ESL courses and English composition courses not equivalent to RCS 110 that was completed elsewhere prior to acceptance.
+ESL and Writing courses which the placement test indicates are needed must be taken at La Verne, but the University may grant elective credit for transferable ESL courses and English composition courses not equivalent to RCS 110 that was completed elsewhere prior to acceptance.